NEW UNDERSTANDING IN THE SCIENCE OF AGING

 Cellular Respiration and Mitochondrial Health are key factors in promoting good health and maintaining proper metabolic function, especially as we age.
 Cellular respiration which includes Glycolysis, the Citric Acid Cycle, and the ETC (Electron Transport Chain), is a metabolic process that converts food or nutrients such as glucose into ATP, the energy currency of every living cell.
 As we age, the mechanics of cellular respiration begin to breakdown, mitochondrial function becomes impaired, physical endurance and athletic performance decline because we no longer produce enough ATP cellular-energy.
 DNA-Repair and SIRTUIN gene silencing are also reduced, leading to mutations and changes in gene expression.

-For decades, the clues have been showing up within the research data, but only recently did Harvard scientists successfully show that some aspects of the aging process could be reversed.
-By supplementing old mice with Nicotinamide Mononucleotide (NMN) to replenish NAD+ (the oxidized form of Nicotinamide Adenine Dinucleotide), a critical co-enzyme that is central to Cellular Respiration.
+For decades, the clues have been showing up within the research data, but only recently did Harvard scientists successfully showed, that some aspects of the aging process could be reversed.
+They supplemented old mice with Nicotinamide Mononucleotide (NMN) to replenish NAD+ (the oxidized form of Nicotinamide Adenine Dinucleotide), a critical co-enzyme that is central to Cellular Respiration.
 The intracellular communication between the nucleus and the mitochondria was restored, impaired mitochondrial function and ATP energy production was recovered, and biometric markers subsequently measured in the old mice, resembled those of much younger mice.
 It was the human equivalent of a 60-year old with some biomarkers resembling those of a 20-year old.
-This was accomplished via the activation of SIRTUINS, an NAD+ dependent class III histone deacetylase family of genes, commonly known as the longevity-genes.
+This was accomplished via the activation of SIRTUINS, an NAD+ dependent class III histone deacetylase family of genes, commonly referred to as the longevity-genes.

 "A New—and Reversible—Cause of Aging" - Harvard Medicine School